tkuhlman/blog/ideas.md

     - I think the most important part is an easy way to share them not the focus on system containers but the focuse on system container tends to make you think of them a bit like pets not cattle and easy sharing is less of a focus.
+    - Another aspect/way to think of the conainer workflow is the shift from machine centered infrastructure to application centered as talked about at http://queue.acm.org/detail.cfm?id=2898444
+      - ie standard utilization metrics collected per container, which is per application not per machine.
+Logging is done based on the container, aka the application not with concern to which machine.
+Both of those are done at the container level which has a standard interface and so can be easily done no matter the application.
     - I talked a bit about this in my Initial impressions of LXD post.
   - LXD
     - Is it more secure?
 It has in a lot of builtin security, that I like.